QuestCraftPlusPlus/QuestCraft/README.md

 Secondly, you need to install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com/setup-howto)** and follow the necessary steps to connect your Quest.
 Drag and drop the APK, and wait for it to install.

 Next, open the QuestCraft launcher (through Unknown Sources) on your headset.
 Be sure to grant it all requested permissions.
 Once complete, follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (aproxx.
-10 minutes), then press play again.
+10 minutes).
 (You will need to do this for each specific version in order to play that version!)

 And boom!
 You have successfully installed QuestCraft on your VR headset!
-To play, simply press the **Play** button and wait for it to load, it might take a while depending on headset age and model.
+To play, simply press the **Play** button and wait for it to load, it might take a while depending on the headset's age.

 ## Supported Renderers (Take note when installing mods!)